documentAI-IITJ/TableDetection/YOLO/TableDetection/README.md

 ```

+Use the model trained on Doclaynet and some proprietary data available [here](https://github.com/documentAI-IITJ/TableDetection/releases/download/v1/yolo_table_best.pt)

 <!-- ## Training the YOLO Model
 To train the YOLO model using the converted data, use the ```main.py``` script.